 - 1. When placing electrons in shells, you have to fill, if possible, the innermost shell before beginning to fill the next shell. - 2.
 The maximum number of electrons in the first shell is 2, which is the number of elements in the first horizontal row of the periodic table. - 3.
 The maximum number of electrons in the second shell is 8, which is the number of elements in the second horizontal row of the periodic table. - 4.
-The maximum number of electrons in the third shell is 8(again this applies only to first 20 elements), which is the number of elements in the third horizontal row of the periodic table.
+The maximum number of electrons in the third shell is 8, which is the number of elements in the third horizontal row of the periodic table.